 For a basic introduction to nouns, see the page about nouns in English grammar.
-For the most straightforward use of nouns as subject, direct object or indirect object of a sentence, see basic use of nouns.
+For the most straightforward ways of using nouns as subject, direct object or indirect object of a sentence, see basic use of nouns.

 The names for the remaining ways of using nouns are, in my view, less significant.
 I had never heard of the names of these constructions in school or writing courses, and only came across them when my sons were studying grammar with an American course.